-- 2003 Baccalaureate, a spiritual service held the day prior to a Commencement Convocation to celebrate the academic achievements of scholars, returns to Claflin University after being absent from the schedule of commencement activities for 30 years. - 2004 The annual Presidential Scholarship Gala reaches over \$1 million in proceeds raised for academically talented students. - 2004 Federal grants increase from \$4 million in 1994 to more than \$14 million. - 2004 Claffin establishes the Department of Public Safety. - 2004 Claffin renovates High Rise Residential Hall. - 2004 The \$15 million Student Residential Center, comprising four residential facilities and the Student and Faculty Dining Center, is constructed to accommodate growing enrollment. - 2004 Claffin University constructs the new \$2 million Music Building. - 2004 Dr. Angela Peters, Claflin University research chemist and professor, wins the Millennium Award for Excellence in Teaching at HBCUs. - 2004 The NCAA Division II approves the Claffin University intercollegiate athletic programs for full membership. - 2005 Claffin University emerges as a leading undergraduate research-oriented institution. - 2005 The university launches its second graduate program the Master of Science in biotechnology. - 2005 Claffin's MBA Program earns national accreditation from the Association of Collegiate Business Schools and Programs. - 2005 The Unit Accreditation Board of the National Council for Accreditation of Teacher Education continues the accreditation for the University's professional education unit through 2011. - 2005 Claffin's English Program receives recognition by the National Council of Teachers of English.
+2001 Asbury Women's Residential Hall is renovated.
+2003 Baccalaureate, a spiritual service held the day prior to a Commencement Convocation to celebrate the 2001 The Abney Foundation Fund becomes the first Claffin academic achievements of scholars, returns to Claffin University Endowed Scholarship to reach the \$1 University after being absent from the schedule of million mark.
+The number of endowed scholarships commencement activities for 30 years. increases to more than 100 in 2001 (from 10 in 1994).
+2004 The annual Presidential Scholarship Gala reaches 2001 The University establishes the South Carolina over \$1 million in proceeds raised for academically Biotechnology Center, the first of its kind at an talented students.
+HBCU.
+2004 Federal grants increase from \$4 million in 1994 to 2002 more than \$14 million.
+Dr. Omar Bagasra, eminent molecular biologist, immunologist and Claffin professor of biology is named Faculty Scholar by American Association of 2004 Claffin establishes the Department of Public Safety.
+Cancer Research.
+2004 Claffin renovates High Rise Residential Hall.
+2002 A Claffin professor is appointed associate editor of the Sixteenth Century Journal, the leading international 2004 The \$15 million Student Residential Center, journal for early modern studies. comprising four residential facilities and the Student and Faculty Dining Center, is constructed to 2002 Human Race Relations Institute is established. accommodate growing enrollment.
+2002 The Center for End-of-Life Studies Program 2004 Claffin University constructs the new \$2 million established.
+Music Building.
+2002 2004 Claffin reinstates tennis.
+Dr. Angela Peters, Claffin University research chemist and professor, wins the Millennium Award for 2002 Dr. Shingara Sandhu, Claffin professor and research Excellence in Teaching at HBCUs. chemist, wins the National Millennium Award for Excellence in Teaching.
+2004 The NCAA Division II approves the Claffin University intercollegiate athletic programs for full membership.
+2002 Newly completed Legacy Plaza, a pedestrian-friendly walkway that connects the campus from east to west 2005 Claffin University emerges as a leading undergraduate and north to south, is dedicated. research-oriented institution.
+Historic capital campaign exceeds its goal, reaching 2002 2005 The university launches its second graduate program more than \$30 million. - the Master of Science in biotechnology.
+2002 The Alice Carson Tisdale Honors College captures 2005 Claffin's MBA Program earns national accreditation the only two national leadership appointments at the from the Association of Collegiate Business Schools National Association of African-American Honors and Programs.
+Programs Conference in 2002 and 2003.
+2005 The Unit Accreditation Board of the National Council 2003 Claffin renovates and restores historic Tingley for Accreditation of Teacher Education continues Memorial Hall and the Arthur Rose Museum.
+These the accreditation for the University's professional buildings are listed on the National Register of education unit through 2011.
+Historic Places established

+2005 Claffin's English Program receives recognition by the National Council of Teachers of English.